ChickenProp/pretty-gist/README.md

 I don't know how to meet all these design goals at once, but they're things I aim for.

+Also: I think there's a sort of hierarchy of demandingness for what sort of situations we expect to use the library in.
+From most to least demanding:

+* We're generating user-facing output, and we want to specify what it looks like down to the glyph.

+* We're generating debug output.
+We probably don't care about the exact layouting, but it would be unfortunate if we accidentally hid some data that we intended to include.
+We can't simply edit the config and retry.

+* We're generating output for a test failure.
+It's not ideal if it stops doing what we expect without warning, but it's not too bad because we can just change it and rerun the test.

+* We're writing debug code that we don't expect to commit.

+In more demanding situations, we probably don't mind being more verbose, and updating our rendering code more often when the data structures we're working with change.

+I'm not personally working on anything where I care about glyph-level exactness, so that one isn't a situation I feel like optimizing for.
+The others are all things I'd like `pretty-gist` to help with, but of course the best design for one might not be the best design for the others.

 ## Classless solution

 Perhaps the very simplest solution is just to write a custom renderer every time